stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 Application to other languages
 ==============================

-My examples so far have all used Java or Scala, but wrap-all and indent-by-one applies to basically all mainstream programming languages (maybe not LISPs? not sure).
+My examples so far have all used Java or Scala, but wrap-all and indent-by-one apply to basically all mainstream programming languages (maybe not LISPs? not sure).

 For example, one of my pet peeves is SQL that is wrap-when-necessary, e.g.